Zika Virus – Traveller Information

 Fever, headaches, muscle and joint pains, fatigue, red eyes and skin rash.
 Sometimes there is also abdominal pain, diarrhea and vomiting.
 The symptoms occur for a few days up to 12 days after infection and last about a week.
 Usually they are mild and disappear on their own.
 There is no specific treatment for Zika.

 In October 2015, the Brazilian Health Authorities noted an increase in the number of newborns with microcephaly (reduced head size) and other fetal abnormalities after the mother had Zika-like symptoms during her pregnancy.
 Further investigation has proven that Zika virus infection during pregnancy causes microcephaly and other symptoms of congenital Zika syndrome.

 Pregnant women and women trying to get pregnant during their travels or immediately afterwards should consider avoiding travel to areas where a Zika outbreak is ongoing.
-Zika virus usually remains in the blood of an infected person for about a week.
-The virus will not cause infection in a baby that is conceived after the virus is cleared from the blood.
-Women who have travelled to a Zika infected area should wait 6 months after return before trying to conceive.
+Women who have travelled to a Zika infected area should wait 2 months after return before trying to conceive.
 Sexual transmission of Zika virus has been reported through vaginal, anal and oral sex.
-Men should wait 6 months after travel to a Zika infected area before having unprotected sex or trying to conceive.
+Men should wait 3 months after travel to a Zika infected area before having unprotected sex or trying to conceive.